mzuniga58/RESTTemplate/Tutorial.md

 Change the line of code from
 ```
 public Category CategoryId { get; set; }
 ```
 to
 ```
 public Category Genre { get; set; }
 ```
 There, now we are using our Category enum to represent the genre for the book.
 It's worth noting that this is not an uncommon exercise.
 Don't take the REST Wizard's word for what any resource model column should be named.
 Don't take the word of the database either.
 Make the names meaningful to your customer.
 Little things like this often make the difference between good software and great software.

 Also notice that at the bottom we have three pre-defined methods for validating a book model.

-- **CanUpdateAsync** - this method will be called just before we attempt to update a book in the datastore.
+- <b>CanUpdateAsync</b> - this method will be called just before we attempt to update a book in the datastore.
-- **CanAddAsync** - this method will be called just before we attempt to add a new book to the datastore.
+- <b>CanAddAsync</b> - this method will be called just before we attempt to add a new book to the datastore.
-- **CanDeleteAsync** - this method will be called just before we attempt to delete a book from the datastore.
+- <b>CanDeleteAsync</b> - this method will be called just before we attempt to delete a book from the datastore.

 Let's look at each of these a bit more closely.

-In the **CanUpdateAsync** function, we have a reference to the <b>IOrchestrator</b> interface, an <b>RqlNode</b> and a <b>ModelStateDictionary</b> list of errors.
+In the <b>CanUpdateAsync</b> function, we have a reference to the <b>IOrchestrator</b> interface, an <b>RqlNode</b> and a <b>ModelStateDictionary</b> list of errors.
 We begin by clearing the list of errors.
 It should be empty anyway, but it's alwasy a good practice to make sure.
 During the validation process, if we find anything amiss, we will add the error to the list of errors.
 If, at the end of the validation process, there are any errors present in our list, then the update will be abandoned and the service will return a BadRequest, listing all the errors we found.

 In RQL, the <b>RqlNode</b> is going to contain the information needed to create the WHERE clause in the SQL Statement that will eventually be generated.
 In other words, the <b>RqlNode</b> tells us which book, or books, are to be updated.
 The first question we have in our update validation is, does this <b>RqlNode</b> actually specify any books to be updated?